Vukodlok/FreeCodeCamp-Projects/README.md

 # FreeCodeCamp-Projects
-A place to store all my projects made with the tutorials through freecodecamp's Web Design course.
+A place to store all my projects made while working through freecodecamp's courses.
 Each has a quick description below to help me find a project based on the topic.

 ## Responsive Web Design
 - Cat Photo App: basic html elements